 Under data protection legislation, parents and learners have the right to request access to information we hold about them.
 To make a request for this information please contact The Data Protection Officer on 0161 253 5695 or email firstname.lastname@example.org.

 - Request copies of any of any personal information that is held by Bury Adult Learning Service

 - Ask us to delete personal information.
 Bury Adult Learning Service and the Council, can refuse to delete information if we have a lawful reason to keep this

 - Ask us to transfer personal data to different services or to them

 - Object to how their data is being used and how it is going to be used in the future

 - Object to decisions being taken by automatic means (for example online)

 - Lodge a complaint with the supervisory authority (The Information Commissioner's Office)

 Storing this information

-We are obliged in our ESFA contract to hold learner data for three years after the European Commission has made its final payment, which is the 31 December 2030 after which the information will be destroyed.
+We are obliged in our ESFA and GMCA contracts to hold learner data for three years after the European Commission has made its final payment, which is the 31 December 2030 after which the information will be destroyed.
 Learner information is held securely digitally and hard copy, both of which are bound by GDPR legislation.